KushsterKing/blog-task/README.md

 npm install

-run seed with the command - node app/seeds/seed_admins.js
+run seed with the command - node app/seeds/seed_users.js

-user - adminone@gmail.com password - admin_one@123
-user - admintwo@gmail.com password - admin_two@123

-npm start and run on localhost:6009
+npm start and run on localhost:6019